TraekWells/personal-site/content/journal/2022-in-review.md

   - Life
   - Personal
 title: 2022 In Review
-summary: Building off of last year, 2022 was incredible in all aspects of my life.
+summary: Another trip around the fireball in our sky and another year of a life that I'm grateful to have.
 createdAt: 2022-12-31T00:00:00.000-06:00
 ---

+Most people say that the previous year flew by.
+For me, 2022 _felt_ like it took forever to end.
+That's not necessarily a bad thing because I'm in no rush for my short time on Earth to pass by.
+But I do find it interesting how people can interpret how fast or slow time can pass by even though it's going at a steady pace.

+Anyways..

+Let's talk about 2022.

 ## 🐜 Personal Life

 ### Family

 Family is doing great.
 I'm extremely grateful that everyone is healthy, happy and we all seem to like each other.
 Whenever someone asks me how I feel about being a father, I always tell them that the first year is the hardest and it's _smooth_ sailing after that.
-Well, I've slighly adjusted my stance on that.
-My daughter is in the first grade and she's already a smart-a\*\*.
-She likely gets it from me so I can't be mad and it's slightly hilarious but also slightly difficult.
+Well, I've slightly adjusted my stance on that.
+My daughter is in the first grade and she's already a smarta\*\*.
+She likely gets it from me so I can't be mad and it's hilarious but also difficult.

 ## 🌮 Health & Fitness

-### Fitness

-One of my major goals last year was to run my first marathon.
-I'm happy to say that I accomplished that goal and I plan on doing another one at some point (although not next year).
-The best thing about completing the marathon wasn't the actual race but it was the training.
-I lost a good amount of weight and my body doesn't seem to have any issues with maintaining that weight.

 ### Health

 I started doing jui-jitsu in 2022 and while I absolutely love it, damn it's hard on the body.
-Between the ligament strain and micro-fractures, this is for sure the most injury-ridden I've ever been.
+Between the ligament strain, micro-fractures and the ever-tender ears, this is the most injury-ridden I've ever been.
 Jui-Jitsu is something I see myself in for the long haul.
 I'm a very competitive person and this sport is great for that.
 Nothing like one on one combat for fun right?

+### Fitness

+One of my major goals last year was to run my first marathon.
+I'm happy to say that I accomplished that goal and I plan on doing another one at some point (although not next year).
+The best thing about completing the marathon wasn't the actual race but it was the training.
+I lost a good amount of weight, learned that I could push myself further than I thought possible and listened to **a lot** of great podcasts.

 ## 👨🏾‍💻 Career